unders/resto/README.md

 ## Usage

-### JSON
+### Parse JSON

-### Ruby or Rubinius
-Require the json lib from stdlib.
+You must require the json lib from stdlib.

 ```ruby
 require 'json'
 require 'resto'
 ```

+#### Faster CRuby or Rubinius JSON parsing
-or if you want a faster parser, e.g. YAJL.
-Do the following:
+You can use another JSON gem if you want a faster JSON parser.
+This is how you use the yajl gem with Resto.

 ```ruby
 require 'yajl'
 require 'resto'